viam-labs/viamcodelabs/site/viamguides/src/led-blink/led-blink.md

 go run blink.go
 ```

-f you successfully configured your machine and it is able to connect to the Viam app, you should see something like the following printed to the terminal after running your program.
+If you successfully configured your machine and it is able to connect to the Viam app, you should see something like the following printed to the terminal after running your program.
 What you see here is a list of the various resources that have been configured on your machine in the Viam app (the board, as well as various built-in services).

 ```bash
 go run blink.go